MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

 A few things to consider before you run the `Start-SdnDataCollection` cmdlet:

-- The `Start-SdnDataCollection` takes some time to complete based on which roles the logs are collecting, time duration specified, and the number of SDN fabric servers in your Azure Stack HCI environment.
+- The `Start-SdnDataCollection` takes some time to complete based on which roles the logs are collecting, time duration specified, and the number of SDN fabric servers in your Azure Local environment.

 - If you don't specify the `FromDate` parameter, logs are collected for the past four hours by default.